elzart/ArcheryTechniques/README.md

 ## Usage

+### Multishot System
 1. Equip a bow and draw it
-2. Press the configured key ('C' by default) to fire multiple arrows
+2. Press the configured key ('C' by default) to activate multishot mode
-3. Ensure you have sufficient arrows in your inventory
+3. You have 5 seconds to fire your multishot

-The plugin will:
-- Check if you have a bow equipped (not crossbow)
-- Verify the weapon is drawn
+4. Release the arrow to fire multiple arrows simultaneously
+5. Wait for the 20-second cooldown before activating again

+### Penetrating Arrow System
+1. Equip a bow and draw it fully
+2. Hold the bow at full draw for 3 continuous seconds
+3. You'll see the arrow become charged (check logs for confirmation)
+4. Release to fire a penetrating arrow that pierces through enemies
+5. Wait for the 10-second cooldown before charging again

+### Combined Usage
+- Both systems can be used together
+- You can activate multishot and then charge a penetrating arrow
+- Each system has its own independent cooldown
-- Ensure you have enough arrows for the multishot
+- Penetrating arrows work with multishot (all arrows become penetrating)
-- Fire arrows in a horizontal fan pattern
-- Consume the appropriate number of arrows from your inventory

 ## Requirements